ryanburda/dirsesh/README.md

   dirsesh bm-status [path]                       # Bookmarks with a tmux session open at them, for a status line dirsesh bm-status-init                         # Install the tmux hooks `bm-status` needs (`dirsesh init` too)

+  Managing the sessions once they are open -- tmux, rather than `at`:

   dirsesh switch [session]                       # Switch to another running session
     session                                      # Switch straight to this one instead of picking dirsesh last                                   # Switch back to the session you came from